mwalo254/pizza/README.md

 None.

 ## Technologies Used
-HTML - For building the user interface
+HTML - For building the user interface.

-CSS - For styling the user interface
+CSS - For styling the user interface.

 Javascript - For document object manipulation